dcsaorg/DCSA-Core/README.md

 # DCSA Core

+This repository is part of DCSA's reference implementation of the API with the purpose of validating the API in practice.
-This repo contains the core DCSA API functionality.
+The repository contains functionality shared among different applications, i.e. the core DCSA API functionality.
-The repo is packaged as a jar, and uploaded to GitHub packages, to be downloaded via Maven
+It is packaged as a jar, and uploaded to GitHub packages, to be downloaded via Maven

 To build manually, run:
 -----------------------------------------